|

 The Carbon Cycle

-C + p —> N
+C + proton —> N

-N + p —> O
+N + proton —> O

-4 H —> 1 He + 0.7% of the mass of the hydrogen —> energy
+4 H —> 1 He (+ 0.7% of the mass of the hydrogen is converted to energy)

 All nuclear reactions are sensitive to two factors: density and temperature.

-This means, if you increase the temperature by 1%:
+This means if you increase the temperature by 1%:

 The proton-proton cycle goes 3 to 4% faster, but

-The CNO cycle goes about 50% faster.
+The CNO cycle goes about 30 to 50% faster.

 If you double the temperature